Ahkello Witherspoon: 2020

-During training camp, he competed against Emmanuel Moseley to be the No. 2 starting cornerback.
-Head coach Kyle Shanahan named him a backup and listed him as the fourth cornerback on the depth chart to begin the season, behind Richard Sherman, Emmanuel Moseley, and K'Waun Williams.
+During training camp, Witherspoon competed against Emmanuel Moseley to be the No. 2 starting cornerback.
+Head coach Kyle Shanahan named Witherspoon a backup and listed Witherspoon as the fourth cornerback on the depth chart to begin the season, behind Richard Sherman, Moseley, and K'Waun Williams.

-He was inactive for two games (Weeks 3–4) after injuring his hamstring.
-After Week 8, head coach Kyle Shanahan demoted Witherspoon and placed him at the bottom of the depth chart as the eighth cornerback, behind Jason Verrett, Emmanuel Moseley, K'Waun Williams, Jamar Taylor, Dontae Johnson, and Ken Webster.
-He was inactive as a healthy scratch for three games (Weeks 9–10, 12).
-Entering Week 13, Witherspoon was promoted to being the fourth cornerback on the depth chart after Emmanuel Moseley and K'Waun Williams both suffered injuries.
-In Week 15, he earned his second start of the season, appearing as a nickelback and made one solo tackle and set a season-high with two pass deflections during a 33–41 loss at the Dallas Cowboys.
-On December 26, 2020, Witherspoon set a season-high with seven solo tackles, made one pass deflection, and had his first career interception on a pass attempt thrown by Kyler Murray to wide receiver Christian Kirk late in the fourth quarter to help secure the 49ers' 20–12 win at the Arizona Cardinals.
-He finished the season with 20 combined tackles (17 solo), four pass deflections, and one interception in 11 games and four starts.
+Witherspoon was inactive for two games (Weeks 3–4) after injuring his hamstring.
+After Week 8, he was placed at the bottom of the depth chart as the eighth cornerback, behind Jason Verrett, Emmanuel Moseley, K'Waun Williams, Jamar Taylor, Dontae Johnson, and Ken Webster.
+Witherspoon was inactive as a healthy scratch for three games (Weeks 9, 10, and 12).
+Entering Week 13, Witherspoon was promoted to being the fourth cornerback on the depth chart after both Emmanuel Moseley and K'Waun Williams suffered injuries.

+During a Week 15 41–33 road loss to the Dallas Cowboys, Witherspoon earned his second start of the season, appearing as a nickelback and recorded a solo tackle and a season-high two pass deflections.
+In the next game against the Arizona Cardinals, Witherspoon set a season-high with seven solo tackles, made one pass deflection, and had his first interception of the season on a pass attempt thrown by Kyler Murray to wide receiver Christian Kirk late in the fourth quarter to help secure a 20–12 road victory for the 49ers.

+Witherspoon finished the 2020 season with 20 combined tackles (17 solo), four pass deflections, and an interception in 11 games and four starts.

 Seattle Seahawks

-On March 19, 2021, the Seattle Seahawks signed Witherspoon to a one–year, $4.00 million contract that is fully guaranteed and included an initial signing bonus of $2.50 million.
+On March 19, 2021, the Seattle Seahawks signed Witherspoon to a one-year, $4 million contract that was fully guaranteed and included an initial signing bonus of $2.5 million.
 Defensive coordinator Ken Norton Jr. held an open competition between D. J. Reed, Tre Brown, Tre Flowers, Damarious Randall, and Pierre Desir in order to select their starting cornerbacks.